syllabix/orimboard/README.md

 ## cloud environment setup

-There are simple infra scripts in the `.cloud` directory of the project that can be run for to provision a minimum viable compute environment to run orimboard.
+There are simple infra scripts in the `.cloud` directory of the project that can be run to provision a minimum viable compute environment for orimboard.
 **Important** - the following commands will provision billable infrastructure.
 Please consult your current account information with your perspective cloud provider.

 ### Google Cloud